fvygoo/xboxcodescam/README.md

 # xboxcodescam
-Use the method for this software
+Use this software with the method

 === All issues message @ezwayx on telegram ===